LMFDB/lmfdb-inventory/db-Lfunctions.md

     </tr>
 </table>

-## Lhash description
+### Lhash description

+#### Modular forms
-* For modular forms, it matches the url of the origin object
+ it matches the url of the origin object

-* For genus 2 curves and elliptic curves over the rationals it's an integer stored as a string, the integer is obtained by the Hash function described in Section 4.3 of <a href="https://arxiv.org/abs/1602.03715">arXiv 1602.03715</a>
+#### genus 2 curves and elliptic curves over QQ
+it's an integer stored as a string, the integer is obtained by the Hash function described in Section 4.3 of <a href="https://arxiv.org/abs/1602.03715">arXiv 1602.03715</a>

-*  elliptic curves over a numberfield
+####  elliptic curves over a numberfield
-For a primitive L-function we use 'str(&lt;first zero of L_0&gt; * 2^100).round())'.
+* For a primitive L-function we use `str(<first zero of L_0> * 2^100).round())`.

-If we do not have enough precision for the integer above to be correct we prepend an underscore.
+* If we do not have enough precision for the integer above to be correct we prepend an underscore.

-For the nonprimitive case, if the factors are on the database, it's the Lhash of the factors separated by a comma, with no spaces.
+* For the nonprimitive case, if the factors are on the database, it's the Lhash of the factors separated by a comma, with no spaces.

-For last, if one of the primitive factors is not in the database we use 'str(&lt;first zero of L_0&gt; * 2^100).round())' prepended with an underscore.
+* For last, if one of the primitive factors is not in the database we use `str(<first zero of L_0> * 2^100).round())` prepended with an underscore.